ODINcommons/Rhymes/README.md

 - Engineers who care about truth, trust, and transparency
 - Writers and educators who want tools to think out loud, together
 - Students learning to question what they hear-and how they respond
-- Communities building alternatives to centralized knowledge systems
+- Communities building alternatives to centralised knowledge systems

 ---